We have two forms of emergency winter accommodation:

 If you would like to make a referral to either service, please read the following guidance notes carefully then call the Boaz office on 0161 202 1056 to confirm whether there is a space available for tonight.

 Both services run from October until the end of April each year.
-We stop taking referrals at the end of March.

 Who can stay?